Evidence for Two SNe Type Triggering GRB 220101A: a Pair SN and a Rotating Magnetized Core Collapse SN

 \section{GRB 220101A: A clear and luminous manifestation of the model}

 After giving a general description of the model under consideration, in this section we applied this model to GRB 220101A which is one of the most energetic gamma-ray bursts recorded, located at a redshift of $z = 4.61$, with an isotropic energy of $E_{iso} = 4 × 10^{54}$ erg \citep{2022GCN.31353....1F, 2022GCN.31360....1L}.
 The event is interpreted within the BdHN model based on a $10 \ M_\odot$ carbon-oxygen (CO) core and a $2 \ M_\odot$ neutron star (NS) companion \citep{2022GCN.31648....1R, 2022GCN.31465....1R}.
 Figure \ref{fig:gbm} illustrate MeV data observed by GBM detectors on board Fermi satellite.
 Based on the model presented in this study we can identify three major events on this light curve.
 In the event I the collapse of the CO core triggers the pair-supernova (Figure \ref{fig:gbm}).
-The $8.5 M_\odot$ core collapsing under its own gravity and reach conditions where the temperature and density trigger prolific electron-positron pair production.
+The CO core collapsing under its own gravity and reach conditions where the temperature and density trigger prolific electron-positron pair production.
 The entire stellar mass is ejected, releasing up to $10^{53} $ erg of energy.